bma-code/BD-Polaris-CTF3-Codesight-Lab/README.md

-# Black Duck Polaris - GitHub Action Lab (Lab #3)
+# Black Duck Polaris - Code Sight IDE (Lab #3)

-The goal of this lab is to provide hands on experience configuring a Polaris workflow in GitHub and viewing the results.
-As part of the lab, we will:
+The goal of this lab is to provide hands on experience configuring Visual Studio Code to work with Polaris and run a local scan in your IDE.
+In this lab you will learn how to:
-- execute a full scan, viewing the results in the Polaris UI
+- install the Code Sight extension in Visual Studio Code
-- break the build based on a policy defined in the Polaris UI
+- configure Code Sight extension to connect to your application in Polaris
-- review the code scanning findings in the GitHub Advanced Security tab
+- scan your local application
-- introduce a vulnerable code change that adds a comment to the Pull Request
+- fix a finding once its identified

 This repository contains everything you need to complete the lab except for the two prerequisites listed below.